 Can You Really Save A Dying Relationship?

 Intimate partners trying to save a struggling relationship often find themselves engulfed by despair.
-In some case, the constant fights and repeated arguments can make them feel like each other’s adversaries.
+In some cases, the constant fights and repeated arguments can make them feel like each other’s adversaries.
 This in itself can be an emotionally disheveling experience.

 Related Reading: 11 Relationship Arguments That Spell Doom For Your Bond